Track These 4 Inbound Marketing Metrics to Evaluate Your Progress

 This sounds simple and obvious, but it’s worth mentioning.
 If you want a clear picture of your inbound marketing, start tracking it.
 At first, you won’t have any data to establish context.

-As with anything, the more familiar you become with the format of the data, the more useful it becomes.
 What’s a good email open rate?
 What’s a good closing rate for sales reps?
 You can look online to find some general ballpark figures, but these might not be specific to your industry, location, or situation.

-The solution is to just start tracking data.
 Build a spreadsheet with what you want to track and add new data points each day, week, month, or whatever makes sense.
 At first, it will feel useless — tracking all these out-of-the-blue data points — but the more you do it, the more meaning it will have.

 Keep in mind, the most useful comparisons are between years.
 There are always seasonal variations, so comparing Q1 to Q2 will not be as effective as comparing Q2 this year to Q2 last year and the year before.

-Your content needs to make you money
+Your marketing should make you money

 When businesses come to IMPACT seeking help with their content marketing, they always say the same thing: We need more traffic, leads, and sales.
 However, we’ve come to learn that this is always code for the same problem: We need more revenue.